 PERSONAL SAFETY EQUIPMENT

 The following gear must be worn at all times when operating the racer: Full fingered gloves, C.S.A./DOT approved helmet with visor or goggles, long pants, boots which cover ankles, long sleeved shirt or jacket and attached tethered kill switch (see basic rules).
-It is required that all drivers wear an approved safety neck collar
+It is required that all drivers wear an approved safety neck collar.
+Drivers using alcohol fuel MUST wear approved fire resistance apparel.
+Tech steward will verify.

 RACE AND TRACK RULES

-- The race line up will be determined by an executive or pit steward.
+- The race line up will be determined by an executive or race director.
 Number of heats and racers per heat will be determined on race day.
-Any questions on this can be directed to the Chief Steward at any time.
+Any questions on this can be directed to the Race Director at any time.

 - All starts will be rolling (NASCAR type).
 The start of any race will be determined by the flagman – it is the sole discretion of the flagman weather a start is legal or illegal.
-When the green flag drops race has started (there is no foul line).
+When the green flag drops race has started.
 No pulling out of line or passing until green flag is shown.
+No passing pole position until start line if crossed.
 Repeated false starts will result in offending driver moved to the rear.

-- Yellow flag laps do not count, however Chief Steward has the right to shorten races.
+- Yellow flag laps do not count, however flag person has the right to shorten races.
 Yellow flag re-starts are single file.

 - Intentional bumping, uncontrolled ramming of the racer ahead and blocking will not be tolerated.
 It is conceded that some light tapping is part of racing, but any intentional infractions will result in being black flagged after one warning.
 Deliberate bump and run is automatic DQ from event, drivers deliberately driving in a reckless manner crashing out other competitors will be banned from any further events that are sanction under Western Ontario Outlaws rules.